-20-

 Ken Dugan grew up in the mill area of Huntsville Alabama, playing baseball on

-the mill town league team that his father, "Home Run" Dugan organized
+that his father, "Home Run" Dugan organized

 for the kids on thier block to keep them out of trouble.